zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 atpclient:full

-Contains SqlCL, SQL*Plus and OCI command line interface, SDK scripts and sample applications for Python, Java, Node.js and Terraform
+Contains SqlCL, SQL*Plus, OCI command line interface, SDK scripts and sample applications for Python, Java, Node.js and Terraform

 **README files with usage directions and example scripts have been added to each language folder in the image and are also listed below**